respberryx/csgo-autobenchmark/README.md

 # CSGO Autobenchmark

-An automated benchmarking tool for CS:GO that measures system latency and performance metrics.
+An automated benchmarking tool for Counter-Strike 2 (CS2) that measures system latency and performance metrics.

 ## Requirements

 ### System Requirements
 - Windows 10/11
-- CS:GO installed on SSD (not recommended on HDD due to loading times)
+- Counter-Strike 2 installed on SSD (not recommended on HDD due to loading times)
 - Administrator privileges
 - Python 3.8 or higher

-### CS:GO Setup
+### CS2 Setup
-1. Enable developer console in CS:GO game settings
+1. Enable developer console in CS2 game settings
 2. Bind console key to F5 (required)
 3. Stable internet connection for map loading